sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

 You can have more than one CA - one for all the components of the cluster and one specifically for etcd.
 If you have a separate CA for etcd then use that to sign the etcd server certs and also the kube-apiserver client certs used for talking to etcd.

-But for conveneince lets assume we have just one CA. The CA also has it's own cert and key, say ca.cert and ca.key.
+But for convenience lets assume we have just one CA. The CA also has it's own cert and key, say ca.cert and ca.key.
+These are also referred to as the root certs.

 COMMANDS TO GENERETE CERTS :